Tonka12345/re-GeLaCo/README.md

 multi-objective individuals — the real two objectives live in `milestone.txt`.
 A `stdev=0` here doesn't mean the search has collapsed; check the milestone files instead.

+### Server dies before READY
+Most often: missing `HF_TOKEN` in the worker shell, expired/invalid token, or the Llama-2 license hasn't been accepted yet.
+The PBS script's "ERROR: server died before becoming ready" path dumps the last 80 lines of `server.log` — read those first.

+---

+## Single-evaluation prototype

+A one-shot prototype that applies a hard-coded merge and prints one fitness value lives on the `evaluation-testing` branch.
+See the `README.md` there for that workflow.
+It's useful for sanity-checking the merge math and the fitness function without spinning up the full NSGA-II pipeline.